doug3236/ScannerReflFix/README.md

 # ScannerReflFix

+# NOTE - deprecated, see scanner_refl_fix for expanded features

 Model and remove large area glare from Epson V850 reflection scans

 This program is designed to address a major issue of the Epson V850 scanner caused by re-reflected light.